Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 Preventive measures

-If timely and correctly resort to the prevention of the disease, then in the future it is possible to avoid negative manifestations in the ears of the rabbit.
-To minimize the harm from psoroptosis, the following measures must be taken:
+If you resort to disease prevention in a timely and correct manner, you can avoid negative manifestations in your rabbit’s ears in the future.
+To minimize harm from psoroptosis, the following measures must be taken:

-• inspect the ears of pets as often as possible;
+• inspect your pet's ears as often as possible;

 • once every six months, disinfect the instruments used for examining animals;

-• wash hands thoroughly after touching a sick rabbit;
+• Wash your hands thoroughly after touching a sick rabbit;

-• after acquiring a rabbit, place it in quarantine for 20 days, which will make sure that the animal is healthy;
+• After purchasing a rabbit, place it in quarantine for 20 days, which will allow you to accurately verify the healthy condition of the animal;

-• pregnant rabbits should be carefully examined two weeks before birth;
+• pregnant rabbits should be carefully examined two weeks before giving birth;

 Myxomatosis

-Much more dangerous for a rabbit, in contrast to psoroptosis, is a disease that has a viral nature - myxomatosis.
-Outwardly, it manifests itself in the appearance of "bumps" on the ears, which are similar in size to a dove's egg.
+Much more dangerous for a rabbit, in contrast to psoroptosis, is a disease of a viral nature - myxomatosis.
+Outwardly, it manifests itself in the appearance of “bumps” on the ears, which are similar in size to a pigeon egg.

-This disease manifests itself in warm seasons.
-Its carriers are mosquitoes and mosquitoes.
+This disease manifests itself during warm seasonal periods.
+Mosquitoes and mosquitoes are considered to be its carriers.
 Myxomatosis is dangerous for both small and adult individuals.
-In addition, it does not disappear even after the death of the rabbit: it continues to exist in a dead body for about a year.
+In addition, it does not disappear even after the death of the rabbit: it continues to exist in the dead body for about a year.

 If the virus is not eliminated in time, it will penetrate the head and paws.
-In addition, the disease can provoke conjunctivitis with the release of pus, and this affects the fact that the eyelids will constantly stick together.
+In addition, the disease can provoke conjunctivitis with the release of pus, and this causes the eyelids to constantly stick together.

-To achieve the desired result and see the pet healthy again, you need to undergo a course of treatment that will last two weeks.
+To achieve the desired result and see your pet healthy again, you need to undergo a course of treatment that will last two weeks.

-After this time, the “bumps” will resolve, and the affected skin will heal.
-However, the ears will finally stop festering in about a month, all this time the rabbit can be dangerous for other individuals, since the virus can be transmitted to healthy ones.
+After this time, the “bumps” will resolve, and the affected areas of the skin will heal.
+However, the ears will finally stop festering in about a month, during which time the rabbit can be dangerous for other individuals, since transmission of the virus to healthy people is possible.

 Jpg" alt="Sick rabbit" width="580" height="400">!}